sideshowcoder/canned/README.md

     $ canned

-Which serves the current folder with canned responses
+Which serves the current folder with canned responses on port 3000

 License
 -------